chrisycw03/Compiler/README.md

 - Assember
 - Virtual Machine

-The C0 language will be compiled to assembly file.
+The C0 program will be compiled to assembly file.
 The assembly file will be converted to object file by the assembler.
 Virtual machine will execute the object file and display the result.

 The C0 language supports,
 - assignment
-- arithmetic operation
+- integer arithmetic operation
 - for loop

 This program also contains following labraries of data structure used by the compiler and their operations,
 - Array
 - Tree
 - HashTable